 Applicants who can clearly evidence one of the automatic eligibility criteria, explained in the 'proof of eligibility' section above, are being processed within approximately 4 weeks once a complete application is received.

 You can renew your badge if it expires in the next 8 to 12 weeks.

-You can also apply for an organisational Blue Badge (PDF, 245.4 KB) (if your organisation has vehicles which transport people who would individually be eligible for Blue Badges.
+You can also request an application form for an organisational Blue Badge if your organisation has vehicles which transport people who would individually be eligible for Blue Badges.
 Organisations are currently unable to apply online.

 Blue Badges cost £10 whether it's your first one or you're renewing or replacing it.